ideasogi/social-pulse/README.md

 ## Author

-**bsogdiana** — learning data analysis and building projects that connect data to real marketing decisions.
+**ideasogi** — learning data analysis and building projects that connect data to real marketing decisions.

 ---